4meta5/notes/Blockchain/Parity/metagovernance.md

 At its core, we are asking the following question: *should we formalize blockchain governance with the same mechanisms we use to reach consensus on transaction data or should we keep blockchain governance informal?* In this post, we will discuss the metagovernance debate in the hopes of clearly communicating each side; in the end, things are much more nuanced than a binary determination of right or wrong.

 > There are number of claims that are not 100% true.
-For example, we can still execute hard forks for binding on-chain governance protocols, but I ignore such situations for the purpose of clearly communicating the main points...[sue me](https://www.youtube.com/watch?v=lppTJFYigoU)
+For example, we can still *technically* execute hard forks for binding on-chain governance protocols, but I ignore such situations for the purpose of clearly communicating the main points...[sue me](https://www.youtube.com/watch?v=lppTJFYigoU)

 ## Off-Chain Governance via Rough Consensus
 > *Treat your articulation of governance problems and proposals as a loaded weapon and don't shoot in the dark.* ~ Vlad Zamfir, [Against on-chain governance](https://medium.com/@Vlad_Zamfir/against-on-chain-governance-a4ceacd040ca)